French Onion Soup

 - 1 tbsp finely chopped fresh chives

-- 3 cups shredded Wood River Creamery Herbes de Provence
+- 3 cups (12 oz) Wood River Creamery Herbes de Provence Cheddar Gruyere, shredded

 In Dutch oven or large saucepan, melt oil and butter over medium-low heat; cook onions, salt and pepper, stirring regularly, for 1 hour.
 Add sugar; cook for about 20 minutes or until dark golden brown and caramelized.